yintrigue/portfolio-ds/README.md

 **Tech Stack**: TensorFlow, Keras, Scikit-learn, TPU, GCS, Python
 **Algorithms**: Neural Network, EfficientNet, Focal Loss, SVM, Logistic Regression, PCA

 *SIIM-ISIC Melanoma Classification* is an annual Kaggle competition on identifying the deadly skin cancer, Melanoma, based on images of skin lesions and patient metadata.
 The training dataset consists of a total of **33,126 images (40+ GB)**, of which only **584 positive examples** are included.
-Three neural network models and two baseline models (Logistic Regression and SVM) were built with an exploratory study on visualizing the learning process of EfficientNet B0.
+Three **neural networks** and two baseline models (**Logistic Regression** and **SVM**) were built.
+An exploratory study using **PCA** on visualizing the learning process of EfficientNet B0 is also performed.

 ### [Visualizing EfficientNet-B0](./ml_visualizing_neural_net)
 **Tech Stack:** TensorFlow, Keras, TPU, GCS, Python
 **Algorithms:** PCA, Convolutional Neural Network, EfficientNet-B0, Focal Loss

-The project explores ways to visualize the learning progress of EfficientNet B0 (a convolutional neural network introduced by Google in 2019) by extracting its embedding and projecting the extracted features onto a 2D plane using PCA.
+The project explores ways to visualize the learning progress of **EfficientNet B0** (a convolutional neural network introduced by Google in 2019) by extracting its embedding and projecting the extracted features onto a 2D plane using **PCA**.

 <a name="python_dev"></a>
 ## Python Development